Brand development that increases sales velocity, guaranteed.

-A product positioning chart, also known as a positioning map or perceptual map, carves out a unique and memorable space in the minds of your target audience while setting your offering apart from competitors.
+A product positioning chart, also known as a positioning map or perceptual map, creates a unique and memorable space in your target audience’s minds while setting your offering apart from competitors.
 This guide walks you through the process of practical brand positioning.

 You’ll learn to craft an impactful product positioning chart, conduct thorough market research, and identify key positioning attributes.
 You’ll also map your product against competitors and communicate your unique value proposition (UVP).
-This article provides the knowledge and practical strategies to establish a solid and unique market position.
+This article provides knowledge and practical strategies for establishing a solid, unique market position.
 Let’s get into it!

 How Does the Product Positioning Chart Work?